-Listing 70 of the Worst NFL Draft Cliches, Buzzwords, and Assorted Word Salad
+71 of the Worst NFL Draft Cliches, Buzzwords, and Assorted Word Salad

 22. “converts speed to power”

-23. “edge-rusher” <–a new position made up during the past five years, used to be called “defensive end” or “outside linebacker”
+23. “edge-rusher” <–a new position made up during the past ten years, used to be called “defensive end” or “outside linebacker”

 24. “plays well in space” <– this one always reminds me of “IIIIIIIIIIINNNNNNNNNNN SPPPPPAAAAAAAAACCCCCEEEEE” like the old Daffy Duck cartoons “Duck Dodgers!
 Of the 24th and a half century!!”